Asad-K/DFM-Answer-Tool/README.md

 - Authentication broken
 - Source lost somewhere so i can't fix it :(

-if you can somehow reverse the binary and retrieve the source, then get in touch
+If you can somehow reverse the binary and retrieve the source, then get in touch